lippirk/duotrigordle/docs/Inputting_Stats.md

 You may remove games if you entered something by mistake:

 1. Press "Remove"
-1. Enter the Daily Duotrigordle # for the game you wish to remove
+1. Enter the Duotriparole # for the game you wish to remove
 1. Repeat step 2 until you've removed all the games you'd like to remove

 ## Listing games